emilpriver/Serverless-functions/README.md

 # Serverless functions repo
-This repo contains different Serverless Functions i've build and deployed to different providers to learn and explore.
+This repo contains different Serverless Functions I've built and deployed to different providers to learn and explore.

 ## Functions